-Philip Raisor's dazzling chapbook, Hoosiers: the Poems, was selected as the recipient of the Palooka Press Chapbook Award.
+Philip Raisor's dazzling poetry chapbook, Hoosiers: the Poems, reflects on a time decades past of basketball, love, war, and the fires of youth and aging.
 Check out a review of the chapbook from Poets @ Work.

 He is the editor of a book of criticism, the author of a collection of poems, Swimming in the Shallow End, and his memoir, Outside Shooter, covers those early sports days.
 His work has appeared in Southern Review, Sewanee Review, Writers Chronicle, Indiana Basketball History Magazine, and elsewhere.
 With a PhD from Kent State (during the troubles), he went on to teach in a number of universities.
 He is now a father, a scholar, a golfer, a landlord, and an emeritus professor of English at Old Dominion, where he initiated the creative writing program, the visiting writers series, and the ODU Literary Festival.
 He lives in Virginia Beach with his wife, Juanita, who was on the staff of the Virginian-Pilot for twenty-five years.